+Bounded-Delay Locality Axiom.

-Bounded-delay locality axiom.
-There exists a positive constant $\delta$ such that the following is true.
-Let $\mathscr{G}$ and $\mathscr{G}'$ be systems with behaviors $\mathscr{E}$ and $\mathscr{E}'$ , respectively, and isomorphic subsystems $\mathscr{U}$ and $\mathscr{U}'$ , (with vertex sets U and U').
-If the corresponding behaviors of the inedge borders of U and U' in $\mathscr{E}$ and $\mathscr{E}'$ are identical through time t, then scenarios $\mathscr{E}U$ and $\mathscr{E}{U'}$ are identical through time $t + \delta$ .
+There exists a positive constant δ such that the following is true.
+Let G and G' be systems with behaviors E and E', respectively, and isomorphic subsystems U and U', (with vertex sets U and U').
+If the corresponding behaviors of the inedge borders of U and U' in E and E' are identical through time t, then scenarios E{U} and $E{U'}$ are identical through time $t+\delta$.

 Thus, news of events k edges away from some subgraph G' takes time at least $k\delta$ to arrive at G'.
-In a model with explicit messages, this axiom could be proven from an assumption that the transmission delay is at least $\delta$ , and the edge behaviors in our model would correspond to state descriptions of the transmitting end of each communications link.
+In a model with explicit messages, this axiom would hold if the transmission delay is at least δ ; the edge behaviors in our model would correspond to state descriptions of the transmitting end of each communications link.

-Theorem 2.
-Weak agreement is not possible in inadequate graphs for models satisfying the Bounded-delay locality axiom.
+Theorem 2: Weak agreement is not possible in inadequate graphs for models satisfying the Bounded-Delay Locality axiom.